wilfred11/dropconnect/README.md

 `zscore, pvalue = statsmodels.api.stats.proportions_ztest(count=[9723,9791]], nobs=[10000,10000])`

+The zscore using this function is -3.12.

 The power of proportional z-test is shown in the image below.
 It is shows the chance to correctly reject the null hypothesis.
 This chance is given by the part of the H_alternative normal graph (mean=z-score, std=1) that is left of the negative critical value and the part of the H_alternative normal graph that is right of the positive critical value.
 This chance is calculated using a cdf function.
 But first calculate the critical values for 0.975.
 The

 zalpha is calculated using following code `Dnull=norm()`

 `zalpha=Dnull.ppf(0.975)`

+zalpha is 1.96, this value is a typical value when using the standard normal distribution.

 The respective powers (left, right) are calculated using the alternative distribution.